f4b6a3/tsid-creator/README.md

 ### TSID Structure

-The term TSID stands for (roughly) Time Sortable ID.
+The term TSID stands for (roughly) Time-Sorted ID.
 A TSID is a number that is formed by the creation time along with random bits.

 The TSID has 2 components: